onfido/onfido-sdk-ui/README.md

   ```
   Based on the applicant id, you can then create a check for the user via your backend.

+  - **`onError {Function} optional`**

+    Callback that fires when an error occurs during the SDK flow.
+It will trigger when one of the following errors occurs:
+    - Timeout
+    - Authorization
+    - `5xx` status code
+    - Request failure (`0` status code)
+    - Cross device errors

+    Here is an example of the data returned by the `onError` callback:

+    ```js
+    {
+      status: 401,
+      message: "Authorization error: please re-check your credentials",
+      type: "authorization_error"
+    }

+    ```
+    The values returned by the callback can also be `undefined` or `null`.

 - **`onModalRequestClose {Function} optional`**